QuarkNerd/blog/ceberhardt/_posts/2014-11-04-mutable-array-binding-reactivecocoa.md

 author: ceberhardt
 title: "Binding mutable arrays with ReactiveCocoa"
 layout: default_post
-summary: "This post describes an update to a binding helper class I wrote a few months ago.
-Using this helper, you can bind a tabel views to array view model properties.
-In this update, the helper is extended to support mutable arrays."
+summary: "This post describes a binding helper that allows you can to bind arrays to table views with ReactiveCocoa.
+In this update to my previous post, the helper is extended to support mutable arrays."
 ---

 A few months ago I wrote a wrote about a utility class that allows you to [bind ReactiveCocoa view models to table views](http://www.scottlogic.com/blog/2014/05/11/reactivecocoa-tableview-binding.html).
 With this binding helper, each item in the view model array is automatically bound to a cell.
 The binding helper also automatically updates the table view if the array property on the view model is updated.